parrt/msds501/notes/programming.md

 The input to machine learning algorithms is often a table where each row aggregates the data associated with a specific instance or observation.

-If the table elements are all numbers, we call this a **matrix**.
+If the table elements are all numbers, we call it a **matrix**.
 Here's a matrix with 5 rows and 2 columns:

 <img src=images/matrix.png width=110>

 If we arrange two lists side-by-side and kind of glue them together, we get a **dictionary**.
 Dictionaries map one value to another, just like a dictionary in the real world that maps a word to a definition.
-Here is a sample dictionary that maps movie title to the year it won an Oscar:
+Here is a sample dictionary that maps movie title to the year it was nominated for an Oscar award:

 <img src=images/dict.png width=220>